cb125/Dynamics/README.md

 Reprinted in Paul Dekker.
 2012.
 *Dynamic Semantics*.
 7-47.
 Springer. https://doi.org/10.1007/978-94-007-4869-9_2
+Propositions are true or false with respect to sequences of individuals.
+Compare with Harris 2020.

 Elliott, Patrick.
 2020.
 Under review.
 Toward a principled logic of anaphora. https://ling.auf.net/lingbuzz/005562.
 Like DPL, but better, explicitly addressing criticisms of dynamic anaphora.
+Compare with Keshet 2018.

 Frank, Michael and Noah Goodman.
 2012.
 Predicting Pragmatic Reasoning in Language Games.